5 Commandments of Online Reputation Management for Dental PracticePosted on

 When you receive a complaint from a patient, look beyond your ego.
 Look beyond the immediate goal of making the patient happy.
 Instead, ask yourself, what’s the worst-case scenario here?
 What’s the lifetime value of this patient – value that would be lost.
 How could this hurt future revenue, new patient acquisition, and your online reputation?
 Apologize.
 Say sorry.
 It’ll save you from wasting countless hours on an online debate, hurting your priceless reputation, and many patients.

 There’s a reason we didn’t title this blog, “5 undeniable rules of dentist reputation management.”
 That’s because these rules will change at some point.
 Dentist online reputation management is still a kindergartener as far as healthcare marketing and public relations go.
 At Practice Builders, we’ve been helping dentists build stellar online reputations for decades, and every year we see a new firearm getting added to the armory.
 And this is the reason we’re not making any predictions for 2023.
-There are bound to be changes in dentist marketing strategies and dentist online reputation management.
-One thing is for sure – you can count on Practice Builders to walk you through the “laws” of online reputation management in 2023!
+There are bound to be changes in dental marketing strategies and dentist online reputation management.
+One thing is for sure – you can count on Practice Builders to walk you through the “laws” of online dental reputation management in 2023!

 Building a solid online reputation takes years, but it takes only a few unfortunate instances to ruin it.
 Strategic planning is critical to maintaining a consistent brand image.
 Be aware of what people are saying online about your practice.
 Take the time to reflect on patients’ feedback.
 Use patients’ input for improving services and delivering a better experience.
 You can lay the foundation for a stellar online reputation and long-term success by following these basic rules.
+Visit us at Practice Builders to learn more tips and tricks on reputation management for doctors.